Say What You Thought, Not What They Did

 When we use “I” statements, we are communicating in a different order from that which produced our feelings.
 Our feelings are last, C, but we are putting them first to disarm our listener and to defuse the communication process.

 The actual order of events would be “when because feel” or A » B » C. However, we express them as “feel when because” so that our feelings are regarded as the primary message, as the part that we want to be considered most important.

-“I felt embarrassed and ashamed when you found typing errors in this handout, because I thought it meant that I was a fool and inadequate.”
+“I felt embarrassed and ashamed when you found typing errors on this webpage because I thought it meant that I was a fool and inadequate.”

-If the person makes the mistake of challenging your reality (see the page Don’t Argue Reality), you can then inform them that you said “I think it means” and not “it is.”
-The point being that you are not blaming or damning them for your feelings.
+If the person makes the mistake of challenging your reality (see the page Don’t Argue Reality), you can then inform them that you said, “I think it means” and not “it is.”
+The point is that you are not blaming or damning them for your feelings.
 Instead, you are taking responsibility for your feelings based on your thinking.

 You can then say that your intent was to help them to understand how you think and feel.
 You can then add that it would be nice if they took how you felt and thought into consideration, but that it was not required.
 Additionally, you can tell them that they are free to keep their own view, perspective, or interpretation of the topic just as it was before you shared yours if they so desire.